cryptopunksnotdead/punks.sandbox/geminis/README.md

 Let's start with a triva quiz:

-What's super rarer than an alien?
+Q: What's super rarer than an alien?
-Yes, a gemini (twin) alien!
+A: Yes, a gemini (twin) alien!

-What's super rarer than a gemini (twin) alien?
-Yes, a triple alien!